 4. Physical and Emotional Stress

-Moreover, sudden physical changes including sudden weight loss or gain, fever, serious infections and surgery can also lead to hair loss.
+Sudden physical changes including sudden and drastic weight loss or gain, fever, serious infections and surgery can also lead to hair loss.

 5. Medical Treatments